French Polynesia Dive Sites

 A charter only private sailing catamaran offering French Polynesia Diving for 10 guestsBook Now

-A luxury French Polynesia liveaboard yacht offering the best diving around the area.Book Now
+A luxury French Polynesia liveaboard offering the best diving in the area.Book Now

 Diving in French Polynesia takes place in the Fakarava, Apataki, Tikehau, Toau, Kauehi and Rangiroa Atolls.